 Organise Your Time According to the Type of Business You Have

 Before becoming self-employed, I always thought I was a relatively well organised person.
 Then, as soon as you make the decision to become your own boss, the never-ending number of tasks you have to deal with can trick you into believing that you are the most unorganised person on this planet!
 Curiously, you may also notice fellow business owners around you claiming the same, despite appearing as though they have absolutely everything under control.
-Having tried to juggle everything myself and also tested out outsourcing work and hiring help, I can safely say that both require careful planning and organisation skills.
+Having tried to juggle everything myself in the early days to now having my own team of editors and operation managers, I can safely say that both require careful planning and organisation skills.

 Secondly, through experience I’ve learned that the scheduling system you choose to adopt has to compliment the type of business you’re running.
-Online Personal Stylist is not my first business.
+Minnirella is not my first business.
 I regard this business as a creative business, whereas my previous businesses have been more corporate, powered by logic and action.
 Therefore, I have modified the way I plan and organise my working time accordingly.
-Previous strategies and ways of working just wouldn’t be effective in my blogging and styling business.
-As a creative, I have to have set tasks to be getting on with and completing money-making tasks, while at the same time allowing myself the time and freedom I need to create.
-A large proportion of my work is creating, whether that’s creating for clients, styling my own photos for my content, and writing my own blog posts.
+Previous strategies and ways of working just wouldn’t be effective for a fashion brand and magazine.
+As a creative, I have set tasks to ensure we're hitting our sales targets, while at the same time allowing myself the time and freedom I need to create.
+A large proportion of my work is creating, whether that’s designing clothing for our collections, editing our magazine or conducting meetings about the brand.

 My 12-Month Editorial Planner